pmuellr/eslp/README.md

 config file
 ================================================================================

 The config file is a TOML file describing the operation of eslp.

+It must be in mode '600' (user: read/write, group/world: no access).
+To make your config file mode '600', use the command:

+    chmod 600 my-config-file-name.toml

 There can be a property `port` specifing the port to run the proxy on, which can be overridden by the `--port` option.